How to descale a kettle

 - Fill your kettle with water again and boil to remove any lingering vinegar.
 Repeat this step as necessary.

-Be sure to open a window or put on your extractor fan, as this method produces a steamy, vinegary fug.
+We'd recommend opening a window or putting on your extractor fan, as this method can produce a steamy, vinegary fog once the kettle has boiled.
 This is a cheap, if slightly pungent, method of quickly descaling your kettle.
 It proved very effective and doesn’t require much time investment and is free of harmful chemicals.

-The results speak for themselves.
-This method proved the most successful and left our previously neglected kettle looking almost brand new – check out that mirror shine on the base!
+The results pictured really speak for themselves, and we felt this method proved the most successful, leaving our previously neglected kettle looking almost brand new – check out that mirror shine on the base!

 If you’ve tried all our descaling methods and your kettle really has given up the ghost, it’s time for a new one.
-We tested a range of models, from the traditional and budget friendly, to high-tech app controlled ones.
-Here are three that made it into our best kettles list.
+We tested a range of models, from the traditional and budget-friendly, to high-tech multi-temperature ones.
+Here are three that made it into our best kettles guide.

 Star rating: 5/5